Series index · MikroTik RB5009 · CGNAT

 (2001:db8::/32) documentation prefixes.

-A clean score on both rows means the address plan, the WireGuard tunnel,
+A clean score on both rows means the address plan, the WireGuard tunnel, and the per-VLAN GUA all work together.
+Anything less than that, drop into the path post's verification block to see which layer is failing.

 CGNAT is when your ISP shares one public IPv4 address across many